mrpartynick/mrpartynick/README.md

 - 👋 Hi, I’m @mrpartynick
-- 👀 I’m interested in IOS Development 📱
+- 👀 I’m interested in Go development, IOS Development 📱
 - 📫 How to reach me @tsimikN